-- Name of the Eligible Union Retiree (and Spouse and Family Members, if applicable) covered by the medical insurance policy or plan for which the Medical Premium Expenses were paid. - Name and address of the insurance carrier, plan or organization to which the Medical Premium Expenses were paid. - Amount of Medical Premium Expenses paid. - Date on which the Medical Premium Expenses were actually paid. - Specific dates or period of time for which the Medical Premium Expenses were paid. - A statement that the Medical Premium Expenses claimed have not been reimbursed and are not otherwise reimbursable through any other source. - Any other information or documentation reasonably needed to maintain legal compliance or to effectively administer the Program, as the Claims Administrator may determine and request.
+- Your name (and your Spouse's name, if applicable). - Name and address of the insurance carrier, plan or organization to which the Medical Premium Expenses - Amount of Medical Premium Expenses paid, including a breakout of the amount corresponding to coverage for you and the amount corresponding to coverage for your Spouse, if applicable.

+- Date on which the Medical Premium Expenses were actually paid. - Specific dates or period of time for which the Medical Premium Expenses were paid. - If you are enrolled in family coverage covering individuals other than you and your Spouse, documentation from the insurance carrier or plan regarding the premium amount corresponding to "self-only" or "self plus spouse" coverage, whichever applies. - A statement that the Medical Premium Expenses claimed have not been reimbursed and are not otherwise reimbursable through any other source. - Any other information or documentation reasonably needed to maintain legal compliance or to effectively administer the Program, as the Claims Administrator may determine and request.